plausible/analytics/README.md

 | Costs | There’s a cost associated with providing an analytics service so we charge a subscription fee.
 We choose the subscription business model rather than the business model of surveillance capitalism.  | You only need to pay for your server and whatever cost there is associated with running a server.
 You never have to pay any fees to us, only to your cloud provider.  |
 | Releases | Continuously developed and improved with new features and frequent updates.  | [It’s a long term release](https://plausible.io/blog/building-open-source) so latest features won’t be immediately available as they’re battled-tested in the cloud before released to self-hosted.  |

+Interested in self-hosting Plausible on your server?
 Take a look at our [self-hosting installation instructions](https://plausible.io/docs/self-hosting).

 Plausible Self-Hosted is a community supported project and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
 There is a [community supported forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support) where you can ask for help.